thecloudist/awareness/README.md

 Once the usb mini-spkr and usb mic are in, will attach that to the car so it will be an unteathered voice-controlled car.

+# Building Awareness

+The supporting modules are as follows:

+gopigo.py - The gopigo package with all the primitive commands GpgMotion.py - This is the Awareness module for higher level car movement - including some text-to-speech annunciation VoiceRecognize.py - Recognition via Google Cloud Platform - Speech service tts.py - Simple text to speech using espeak
+SoundFX.py - plays sound files - handles 'good' and 'bad' sound alerts - ie: 2 good sounds make 'ack' for sp_rec VoiceRecord.py - records voice from a mic